One of the most common questions I get asked from businesses is how to find Instagram influencers.

 No matter what form the fake engagement takes, it’s always bad news.
 Fake engagement drives up the price of influencer marketing, and reduces return on investment.
 While the influencer marketing industry is starting to police these issues through detection (and boycotts), there’s still a long way to go.
 Any time there’s money to be made, some people will try to cheat.

 As with any skill, learning how to find Instagram influencers takes time.
 Fortunately, you aren’t alone.
-Many marketers are getting better at the techniques, and we’re always happy to help.
-In fact, many of us are influencers ourselves, myself included.
+Many marketers are getting better at using effective techniques to locate their ideal influencers, and we’re always happy to help.
+In fact, many of us are influencers ourselves (myself included)!
 Once you’ve gotten started, you’ll be able to see that influencer marketing is well worth the effort and expense.

 Hero photo by Guilherme Stecanella on Unsplash